-Indian Ocean Island Beaches in the Seychelles, Mauritius, Mozambique & Madagascar.
+Indian Ocean Beach holiday destinations and resorts in the Seychelles, Mauritius, Mozambique & Madagascar.

-Mauritius makes for a great beach holiday destination, especially for energetic people who relish lot of activities.
+Mauritius makes for a great Indian ocean beach holiday, especially for energetic people who relish lot of activities.
 Kite-surfing, water skiing, kayaking, deep sea fishing are all on offer.
 It also boats a range of family-friendly hotels with organised kids clubs and babysitters so that parents can grab some time for themselves.

 The hard part is deciding which side of the island is right for you.
 Just a four hour flight from South Africa, its also easy to combine with a South Africa or Botswana safari.